nnennandukwe/CyberCipher/README.md

 4. Hot reloading for server in order to reduce amount of server kills from errors
 ### Current Limitations to the Program
 - Users cannot enter in special characters (non English alphabetic characters into encryption  input field without causing an error in the program
--Users must enter in a string with no whitespace as a result of KeyError
+- Users must enter in a string with no whitespace as a result of KeyError
 - No testing for this program has occurred on machines with other operating systems
 - Lack of error handling in order to reroute program and prevent server crashes
 - Lack of rerouting and input value clearing subsequent to running the encryption program successfully